dmauser/azure-dns-private-resolver/adr-lab/README.md

 ![](./media/deployment.png)

-The second part of the deployment which build On-premises DNS Server, Private DNS Resolver, Private Link and DNS configuration is done using CLI:

-**Note:** the whole provisioning process will take around 35 minutes to complete.
+The second part of the deployment which build On-premises DNS Server, Private DNS Resolver, Private Link and DNS configuration is done using CLI.
+Please, note that the whole provisioning process will take around 35 minutes to complete.

 Another approach you can use is to deploy the lab step-by-step using the CLI commands below: